The Best Savings Accounts for Building a Vacation Fund in 2022

 Here are the three savings accounts that we’ve found are the best for storing your vacation fund.

-CIT Bank is a unique savings account that is specifically designed to help people who are saving towards their goals.
+The CIT Bank Savings Connect account is a unique savings account that is specifically designed to help people who are saving towards their goals.

 It offers a reasonable rate of interest by default but offers a market-leading interest rate if you can meet its requirements.